-Fields • iBiome Software Version -displays the hardware version number. • Model Name -displays the hardware configuration of the system. • Serial Number -displays the serial number of the system. • Factory Name -displays the factory model name. • Factory Version -displays the factory version. • Factory Subrevision -displays the factory subrevision. • Factory Serial Number -displays the mainboard serial number. • Factory Chassis Part Number -displays the factory chassis part number. • Primary Software Version -displays the software version number of the system. • FPGA Firmware Version -displays the FPGA firmware version number. • U-Boot Software Version -displays the U-Boot software version number. • Linux Software Version-displays the Linux software version number.
-CPLD Version-displays the CPLD version number.
-PSM Version-displays the PSM version number. • Switch Name -enter the name for identifying the device.
-The default value is iS5.
+Fields • iBiome Software Version -displays the hardware version number. • Model Name -displays the hardware configuration of the system. • Serial Number-displays the serial number of the system. • Factory Name -displays the factory model name. • Factory Version-displays the factory version. • Factory Subrevision-displays the factory subrevision. • Factory Serial Number-displays the mainboard serial number. • Factory Chassis Part Number-displays the factory chassis part number. • Primary Software Version -displays the software version number of the system. • FPGA Firmware Version -displays the FPGA firmware version number. • U-Boot Software Version -displays the U-Boot software version number. • Linux Software Version-displays the Linux software version number. • CPLD Version -displays the CPLD version number. • PSM Version -displays the PSM version number. • Switch Name -enter the name for identifying the device.
+The default value iMX950.
 This value range is a string of size 15. • Prompt Name -enter the prompt name to be used.
-The default value is iS5. • Banner Name -enter the banner name to be used.
-The default value is RAPTOR iBiome Operation System. • System Contact -enter the contact person details for this managed node.
-This value range is a string of size 50.
-The default value is iS5com. • System Name -enter the system name.
-The default value is iS5com. • System Location -enter the physical location of this node.
-This value range is a string of size 50.
-The default value is iS5com.
-Logging Option-select the path to log the debug details.
+The default value is as shown above. • Banner Name-enter the banner name to be used. • System Contact -enter the contact person details for this managed node.
+This value range is a string of size 50. • System Name-enter a system name. • System Location -enter the physical location of this node.
+This value range a string of size 50. • Logging Option -select the path to log the debug details.
 The default option is Console.
 The list contains:- select the current date and time.
-The format is Day Month Date Year Hours Minutes Seconds Example: Fri May 07 2010 13: 40: 00.
+The format Day Month Date Year Hours Minutes Seconds Example: Fri May 07 2010 13 40: 00.
 CONSOLE-logs the debug details in a console.
 FILE-logs the debug details in a file (system buffer). • Device Clock - select the current date and time.
 The format is Day Month Date Year Hours Minutes Seconds Example: Fri May 07 2010 13: 40: 00. • Device Up Time -displays the time from which the device is up.
-The format is Days Hours, Minutes, Seconds Example: 0 Days 1Hrs, 15Mins, 27 Secs.
+The format Days Hours, Minutes, Seconds Example: 0 Days 1Hrs, 15Mins, 27 Secs.